lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 .. figure:: /_static/portal_UTAK_experienced_task1.png
 	:name: portal_UTAK_experienced_task1
-	:alt: A screenshot of the image display for the elongated galaxy and table results
+	:alt: A screenshot of the image display for the elongated galaxy and table results.

 	Image of the particularly bright elongated galaxy